AbdElrahmaN31/Restaurant/README.md

 # RetrofitUsingMVP
-In this simple project you apply to Retrofit,Gson-converter and Picasso libraries Using MVP.
+In this simple project I applayed to Retrofit,Gson-converter and Picasso libraries Using MVP.